[amazon_auto_links id="280537"]

 7.3 Increase in Local Transportation

 One of the reasons why pollution is increasing is because of traffic jams.
 When huge populations are all on the road, it takes double the time to reach the destination.
-The vehicles get stagnated for hours.
+The vehicles stagnate for hours.
 This results in the engine working for more time and an increase in pollution.
-Hence local transportation such as railways, metros and buses should be introduced.
-They should be inexpensive and efficient so more people travel together and less pollution is caused.
+Hence, local transportation such as railways, metros and buses should be introduced.
+They should be inexpensive and efficient, so more people travel together, and less pollution is caused.

 7.4 Circular Networks for Material

 Growing urbanisation has led to increased per capita consumption.
 This has led to an increase in factors such as mass production and waste collection.
 These heaps of waste are a reason for increased pollution.
 Therefore, more durable resources must be used.
-Materials such as plastic which are non-biodegradable should be banned.
+Materials such as plastic, which are non-biodegradable, should be banned.
 The usage of paper should also be decreased.
-Also, a necessity for consumer awareness is important.
+Also, consumer awareness is important.
 To use objects for a longer period is also salient.
-Other than that the three R’s which are reduce, reuse and recycle must be implemented.
+Other than that, the three R’s, which are reduce, reuse and recycle, must be implemented.

 One way of doing this is shopping from thrift stores.
 Using second-hand products is also possible.
 Buying recycled products such as notebooks is also imperative.
-This will help reduce the extraction of more raw materials which is a major component in causing pollution.
+This will help reduce the extraction of more raw materials, which is a major component of pollution.

-Urbanisation also poses economic risks.
+Urbanisation has multifaceted impacts on economies, encompassing both risks and opportunities.
 Human activities in urban areas are generally done in the informal sector.
 Meaning there is no job security for people working in an unorganised workforce.
 Rural immigrants have to live on footpaths with no electricity.
 They can be fired at any moment in time and have no insurance whatsoever.

 The best solution to tackle the environmental impacts of this problem is sustainable development.
-These must be taken care of at all sections, even the grassroots level.
-From national to state, regional to district.
-There should be urban planning with proper resource management.
-Most of all change is only possible when people individually take the initiative.
+These must be taken care of at all sections, even the grassroots level, from national to state and regional to district.
+Urban planning with proper resource management should be implemented.
+Most of all, change is only possible when people take the initiative individually.